robertocapuano/CandyBAS/README.md

 # CandyBAS
-CandyBAS is a match-3 puzzle in 10 lines of MSX2 BASIC v3
+CandyBAS is a match-3 puzzle game in 10 lines of MSX2 BASIC v3

 # Game Logic
 Player tries to align 3 candies in sequence to grab them.